Top 10 Best Sites

 What’s your number?
 No, I’m not talking about your age.
 I’m talking about the number of sexual partners you’ve had.

-New research finds while both men and women lie about their sexual history, the way in which they lie may be very telling by gender.
+Some research finds while both men and women lie about their sexual history, the way in which they lie may be very telling by gender identity.